bdwheele/dungeon/README.md

 * 🛌 - rest in room.
 This is a 4-hour rest.
 If wandering monsters come through during the rest, a dialog (should) appear letting them know the rest was unsuccessful.

 ### Details pane
-This pane is the current room and it's contents
+This pane is the current room and its contents

 ### Exits pane
 This pane lists the doors that are attached to the current room.
 Checkmarks appear if the door has been used previously